top of page

 4.1 INSURANCE – The Committee requires all competitors (individuals and groups) to be responsible for adequately insuring themselves against personal injury arising out of participation in the Festival.
 The Launceston Festival of Dance (Inc) is insured for public liability, which does not comprehensively cover injury to performers while they are on the premises or performing on stage.
 Entry into the competition is therefore at your own risk.
 Teachers and Parents are responsible for their own first aid equipment.

-4.2 PERFORMANCES – are restricted to the Stage Area only and should be designed to be safe for the performer, audience and venue staff.
+4.2 PERFORMANCES – Are restricted to the Stage Area only and should be designed to be safe for the performer, audience and venue staff.

 5. ORDER OF COMPETING